frankframework/frank-manual/docs/source/testing/ladybug/ignore/global.rst

 In sub-subsection :ref:`ignorePreparations`, we set the stage to examine the ignore feature of Ladybug.
 The purpose of this feature was introduced in :ref:`ignore`.
 In this sub-subsection we are going to do a global ignore.
 This means we will ignore the contents of an XML element for all test scripts.

 In :ref:`ignorePreparations`, we changed the System Under Test.
 It now produces an element :code:`<retrievalTime>` that has the current time as its contents.
 This contents will be different each time the "sutGet" adpater is run.
-We started the Frank!framework, ran adapter "sutGet" and captured a test script.
+We started the Frank!Framework, ran adapter "sutGet" and captured a test script.

 Please continue as follows: